What Is the Health Care Spending Account?

 What To Do at Tax Time

 When you receive your W-2, the salary reported in Box 1 will already be reduced to reflect your HCSA contributions.
-You are not required to file any tax forms to report your HCSA contributions.
+You are not required to file any tax form to report your HCSA contributions

 Please consult your tax preparer, tax attorney, or accountant if you have any questions regarding your filing requirements.